Financial Aid Main Menu

 It is each individual student’s responsibility to read and adhere to the Standards of Academic Progress Policy.
 The policy is in place because the Higher Education Act of 1965 was amended with Program Integrity regulations passed on October 29, 2010 that mandates institutions of higher education to establish a standard of satisfactory academic progress for a student who receives any financial aid.
-A requirement is that the progress measurement include a student’s entire academic history at all schools attended including transferrable hours is reviewed at the end of the first semester and each semester thereafter whether or not Title IV funded aid was received to ensure compliance with the policy.
+A student’s entire academic history at all schools attended including transferrable hours is reviewed at the end of the first semester and each semester thereafter whether or not Title IV funded aid was received to ensure compliance with the policy.

 What this means to you is that in order to remain eligible to receive financial aid you must meet the standards specified for acceptable academic performance and satisfactory progress toward the completion of your program of study.
 The progress standards are established within the framework of federal regulations and specifically for the purpose of determining the eligibility of students to receive financial aid under Title IV and State aid programs.
-These programs include Federal PELL Grant, Federal Supplemental Education Opportunity Grant (SEOG), Federal Work-Study, Georgia’s HOPE Scholarship and Federal Direct Loan Programs (Stafford, PLUS and Grad PLUS).
+These programs include Federal PELL Grant, Federal Supplemental Education Opportunity Grant (SEOG), Federal Work-Study, Georgia’s HOPE and Zell Miller Scholarship and Federal Direct Loan Programs.

-The University will complete an annual review of compliance with this policy for all students at the end of each spring semester.
-If you do not meet the minimum requirements defined by this policy you will lose your eligibility for financial aid.
+The University will complete a review of compliance with this policy for all students at the end of the first semester and each semester thereafter.

 Standard of Academic Progress Requirements